 “We harvested and milled it locally, just 15 minutes away.
-Wood is cheaper here than drywall – and I really like wood anyway.
-The same mill did all the floors and all the walls – and we got it all here.”
+Wood is cheaper here than drywall – and I really like wood anyway,” he said.
+T”he same mill did all the floors and all the walls – and we got it all here.”

 Everything else is off the shelf, from nearby hardware or farm supply stores.